UniMath/UniMath/INSTALL.md

 ## Preparing for the installation under Mac OS

-For the other required components, there are two methods.
+To prepare for the installation under Mac OS, there are two methods.

 ### First method (recommended for beginners)